-Step 1: Determine how best to optimize the option holder’s wealth consistent with risk temperament, and personal and financial goals.
+Step 1: Determine how best to optimize the option holder’s wealth consistent with risk temperament and personal and financial goals.
 The strategies will generally fall into one of these categories:

 - Increased holdings in the company stock

-- Diversification of the overall portfolio, and potential concentrated stock risk and return
+- Diversification of the overall portfolio and potential concentrated stock risk and return

 - Capture of profit for personal consumption or needs

 Once the strategy is in place, the next decision is how to exercise the option.
-The most straightforward approach is to pay cash for the option and either hold the stock (exercise and hold) or sell some or all of the stock to cover the exercise price and any tax withholding.
+The most straight–forward approach is to pay cash for the option and either hold the stock (exercise and hold) or sell some or all of the stock to cover the exercise price and any tax withholding.
 This is referred to as a cashless exercise.
-In some cases, an option holder might sell the shares immediately (exercise and sell) to either diversify his or her asset holdings, or for consumption reasons.
+In some cases, an option holder might sell the shares immediately (exercise and sell) to either diversify his or her asset holdings or for consumption reasons.
 Finally, some plans allow the option holder to swap existing shares to exercise additional option shares.

 If the plan document permits, an option holder can gift an NQSO.
 There is no ability to gift an ISO.
 Under current law, only vested NQSOs can be treated as completed gifts so as to remove the option wealth and potential appreciation from the taxable estate.
-The valuation of the gift must be done utilizing a generally recognized option pricing model such as the Black-Scholes model.
+The valuation of the gift must be done using a generally recognized option pricing model such as the Black-Scholes model.

-The factors to be considered in this valuation calculation include: the option’s exercise price; the option’s expected life; the current trading price of the underlying option; the expected volatility of the underlying stock; the expected dividends of the underlying stock; and the risk-free interest rate over the remaining option term.
+The factors to be considered in this valuation calculation include the following: the option’s exercise price; the option’s expected life; the current trading price of the underlying option; the expected volatility of the underlying stock; the expected dividends of the underlying stock; and the risk-free interest rate over the remaining option term.
 Regardless of gifting the option, the option holder remains fully responsible for the income tax liability upon option exercise.
 This should not be viewed as a negative from a wealth transfer perspective as the payment of income taxes can be viewed as an additional tax-free gift to one’s heirs.